 Our God Identity

-For you it’s obviously a costume because you KNOW him but to his friends, this is who he really is.
+For you, it’s a costume because you KNOW him but to his friends, this is who he is.
 Then, to add insult to injury, your son is asking you for advice and support for his “representative”.
-How do you support your son in being a caricature of himself to people who don’t really even know him much less love him?
+How do you support your son in being a caricature of himself to people who don’t even know him much less love him?

 If you wear multiple faces in this world (and it’s not a requirement to earn a living), is it reasonable to expect prayers on the behalf of your “representative” to be acknowledged by the one person who KNOWS who you, His Creation, really is?

-3) We were made to connect with one another and form communities.
+3) We were made to connect and form communities.
 In creating communities, we find common accords in which we not only connect but flourish.
 The trick to communities is each member maintains their own identity while being supported and encouraged by others.

 Although we share a common connection, individuals should feel as though they can move and thrive at their own pace and still be an integral part of the community.
 If, however, the common connection begins to disrupt one’s sense of self to a point where keeping up with others and their pace comes before what works for you and your life, you have stepped into the space of an idolater.

 But how can one know for sure if this is their situation?
-If there is anxiety and reluctance that comes with the process of slowing the pace of participation for yourself and letting the community as a whole know you need to unplug and be supported in a different way, there is work to do.
+If there are anxiety and reluctance that comes with the process of slowing the pace of participation for yourself and letting the community as a whole know you need to unplug and be supported differently, there is work to do.

 4) Most have experienced the nosey neighbor who has absolutely nothing to do of value in their life so they perch in a window and watch the lives of the living.
 This person knows all of the ins and outs of the community and the neighbors within eye-shot.
 There are assertions made and conclusions drawn about what is seen.